thosgood/this-weeks-finds/markdown/1-50/week31.md

 standards of his nice review of work on the cosmic censorship hypothesis,

-9) On uniqueness in the large of solutions of Einstein's equations ("Strong cosmic censorship"), by Piotr T. Chrusciel, in Mathematical Aspects of Classical Field Theory, Contemp.
-Math.
-132, eds.
-Gotay, Marsden and Moncrief, AMS, Rhode Island, 1992, pp. 235-274.
+9) "On uniqueness in the large of solutions of Einstein's equations ("Strong cosmic censorship")", by Piotr T. Chrusciel, in _Mathematical Aspects of Classical Field Theory_, Contemp.
+Math. **132**, eds.
+Gotay, Marsden and Moncrief, AMS, Rhode Island, 1992, pp. 235--274.

 ------------------------------------------------------------------------

-**Addendum**: See "[week33](week33.html)" for a paper by Smolin on his evolutionary cosmology theory.
-His book came out in 1997 under the title "The Life of the Cosmos" - see "[week101](week101.html)" for details.
+**Addendum**: See "week33" for a paper by Smolin on his evolutionary cosmology theory.
+His book came out in 1997 under the title "The Life of the Cosmos" - see "week101" for details.

 ------------------------------------------------------------------------

-*The thing that makes things and the thing that makes things fall apart
-- they're the same thing.
+*The thing that makes things and the thing that makes things fall apart - they're the same thing.
 Entropy maximization!* - Chris Lee